-- (3) Independent The term independent is defined in paragraph 1.1(o) of NI 51-101.
+- (3) Independent The term independent is defined in paragraphsection 1.1(o) of NI 51-101.
 Applying this definition, the following are examples of circumstances in which the CSA would consider that a qualified reserves evaluator or auditor (or other expert) is not independent.
-We consider a qualified reserves evaluator or auditor is not independent when the qualified reserves evaluator or auditor: - (a) is an employee, insider, or director of the reporting issuer; - (b) is an employee, insider, or director of a related party of the reporting issuer; - (c) is a partner of any person or company in paragraph (a) or (b); - (d) holds or expects to hold securities, either directly or indirectly, of the reporting issuer or a related party of the reporting issuer; - (e) holds or expects to hold securities, either directly or indirectly, in another reporting issuer that has a direct or indirect interest in the property that is the subject of the technical report or an adjacent property; - (f) has or expects to have, directly or indirectly, an ownership, royalty, or other interest in the property that is the subject of the technical report or an adjacent property; or - (g) has received the majority of their income, either directly or indirectly, in the three years preceding the date of the technical report from the reporting issuer or a related party of the reporting issuer.
+We consider a qualified reserves evaluator or auditor is not independent when the qualified reserves evaluator or auditor: - (a) is an employee, insider, or director of the reporting issuer; - (b) is an employee, insider, or director of a related party of the reporting issuer; - (c) is a partner of any person or company in paragraph (a) or (b); - (d) holds or expects to hold securities, either directly or indirectly, of the reporting issuer or a related party of the reporting issuer; - (e) holds or expects to hold securities, either directly or indirectly, in another reporting issuer that has a direct or indirect interest in the property that is the subject of the technical report or an adjacent property; - (f) has or expects to have, directly or indirectly, an ownership, royalty, or other interest in the property that is the subject of the technical report or an adjacent property; or